carlosdegregorio/preference-task/README.md

   - In the server folder: `npm i`

 After that, execute the following commands:
+  - In the server folder: `npm start`.
+First the server because is inserting some data into the database!
   - In the client folder: `npm start`
-  - In the server folder: `npm start`

 The database is located in an online server, so there's no need to install it locally.